NickLewry/next-msw-swr/README.md

 # Recreate Issue

 1. nvm use 14
-2. yarn install
+2. run yarn install
-3. yarn test --watch --all
+3. run yarn test multiple times and immediately after the test has finished.